Observing axions through photon ring dimming of black holes: Abstract

 \section{Abstract}

-It is known that magnetic fields exist near black holes and photons can go around the black holes due to strong gravity.
+It is known that magnetic fields exist near black holes and photons can go around black holes due to strong gravity.
 Utilizing these facts, we can probe hypothetical pseudoscalar particles, so-called axions.
 In fact, photons can be converted into axions when they propagate in a magnetic field.
 The conversion of such photons into axions leads to a dimming of the photon ring around the black hole shadow.
-We show that the photon ring dimming can occur efficiently for supermassive black holes.
+We show that photon ring dimming can occur efficiently for supermassive black holes.
 Remarkably, it turns out that the maximal dimming rate of the photon ring is 25\%.
-In the case of M87$^*$, the dimming could be around 10\% in the X-ray and gamma-ray bands.
+In the case of M87$^*$, the dimming of 10\% will be observed in the X-ray and gamma-ray bands if the angular resolution of $10^{-5}\,\si{arcsec}$ is achieved.
 The frequency band and the magnitude of the dimming depend on the axion-photon coupling and axion mass.
 Hence, the distorted spectrum of the photon ring provides a novel tool for detecting axions.